Sebastian Felix Schwemer

 Primary fields of research

-Sebastian is primarily interested in studying policy-related questions on intellectual property law, especially copyright law and the Internet, with a focus on digital content licensing (in fields such as on-demand streaming of music and films or open data).
+Sebastian is primarily interested in studying policy-related questions on technology, especially copyright law and the Internet (content licensing in fields such as on-demand streaming of music and films or open data).
 Besides, he is intrigued by entrepreneurial approaches to law by means of automation, AI and legal informatics.

 Copyright is territorial.
 But is the Internet?
 In Europe, licensing and access practices do not reflect the digital narrative, in which endusers demand ubiquitous access.
 Before this reality, the territorial nature of copyright and its business models collide with the borderless nature of the Internet and the political goal of a Digital Single Market.